 Don’t let these challenges get the best of your good intentions.

-Busy schedules, lack of recipes, unstocked pantries, no plan, and probably most of all, working with the unfamiliar all contribute to these feelings.
+Busy schedules, a lack of recipes, unstocked pantries, no plan, and, most of all, working with the unfamiliar, all contribute to these feelings.

-But, we don’t have a SECOND to waste fixing and eating meals that AREN’T directly linked to optimum health.
+However, we don’t have a second to waste fixing and eating meals that aren’t directly linked to optimum health.

 Let’s power up your meal planning on a plant-based diet today by looking at 5 myths (and 1 bonus myth) you may have about this task and replace them with effective ways to make easy meal planning a part of your life.
 You’ll be armed with new enthusiasm and skills to plan and eat plant-based meals throughout the week and for many weeks to come.